Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Cod Liver Oil?

-The omega-3 evidence is strong.
-Large reviews confirm that EPA and DHA reduce coronary heart disease events and mortality.
-Omega-3 supplementation at 2-4g/day reliably lowers triglycerides by 15-30%.
-These benefits apply to cod liver oil insofar as it delivers adequate EPA and DHA, though most products provide lower omega-3 per serving than concentrated fish oil.
+That said, the omega-3 part is on solid ground.
+Large reviews confirm that EPA and DHA reduce coronary heart disease events and mortality, and omega-3 supplementation at 2-4g/day reliably lowers triglycerides by 15-30%.
+Cod liver oil gets you those benefits to the extent it actually delivers the EPA and DHA - and that's the catch, because most cod liver oil products pack less omega-3 per serving than concentrated fish oil.

-For rheumatoid arthritis specifically, a 2002 study by Gruenwald et al. and a Cochrane review by Goldberg and Katz (2007) found that omega-3 supplementation reduces joint tenderness and NSAID use.
-Cod liver oil was historically the most common delivery vehicle for this purpose in Northern Europe.
+If joints are your reason for being here: for rheumatoid arthritis specifically, a 2002 study by Gruenwald et al. and a Cochrane review by Goldberg and Katz (2007) found that omega-3 supplementation reduces joint tenderness and NSAID use.
+Cod liver oil was historically the most common way people in Northern Europe took their omega-3s for exactly this.

-Here is the honest assessment: for most people, cod liver oil is an inferior choice compared to taking fish oil plus separate vitamin D3.
-The reason is simple - you cannot independently adjust your omega-3 and vitamin A/D doses.
-If you need 2,000mg of EPA+DHA daily, the amount of cod liver oil required to reach that dose may push your vitamin A intake uncomfortably close to the tolerable upper limit of 3,000mcg RAE/day, especially if you are also eating liver, fortified foods, or taking a multivitamin with vitamin A. Vitamin A toxicity is a real concern, not a theoretical one - it causes liver damage, bone loss, and birth defects.
+Here's the honest bottom line, said plainly: for most people, cod liver oil is the weaker choice next to fish oil plus separate vitamin D3, and it comes down to that one trap.
+You cannot adjust your omega-3 and your vitamin A/D separately.
+If you need 2,000mg of EPA+DHA a day, the amount of cod liver oil it takes to get there can push your vitamin A uncomfortably close to the 3,000mcg RAE/day upper limit - more so if you also eat liver, fortified foods, or take a multivitamin with vitamin A in it.
+Vitamin A toxicity is a real concern, not a theoretical one: liver damage, bone loss, and birth defects.

-Cod liver oil makes the most sense for people who want a simple all-in-one supplement providing moderate omega-3s plus vitamins A and D, who are not taking other vitamin A sources, and who do not need high-dose omega-3 therapy.
+Where cod liver oil does fit: people who want one simple bottle covering moderate omega-3s plus vitamins A and D, who aren't taking other vitamin A sources, and who don't need high-dose omega-3 therapy.

 Does It Work?
 The Evidence